Frequently Asked Questions

 Q. How is model yachting organized?

 A. The organization of RACING activities closely follows big-boats.
-The ISAF (formerly IYRU) is the worldwide organization for all yacht racing.
+The ISAF (International Sailing Federation, formerly IYRU) is the worldwide organization for all yacht racing.
 The ISAF designates a "national authority" in each nation.
 In the United States, the national authority is US Sailing (formerly USYRU).
 US Sailing recognizes the American Model Yachting Association (AMYA) as the authority for model yachting.
 The ISAF also separately recognizes model yachting.
 IRSA (International Radio Sailing Association) is the worldwide radio sailing organization, an affiliated member of ISAF. handles aspects related to models.
-Each country generally has a "division member" of the ISAF-RSD.
+Each country generally has a "division member" of the IRSA.
 The AMYA is the division member for the United States.

-The Racing Rules of Sailing have an appendix (E) that modifies the rules common to all yacht racing for RC sailing.
+The Racing Rules of Sailing have an appendix (E) that modifies the rules common to all yacht racing for Radio Sailing.
 This appendix is now published in books on rules intended for big-boat sailors.
 The AMYA has also incorporated appendix E into the AMYA Racing Rules.

 A. As a member of the AMYA, not only will you be a part of a flourishing alliance of sailors of all ages and interest levels, you can expect to enjoy numerous benefits at a fraction of what a ‘big boat’ association membership would cost.
 As a member of the AMYA, you will be kept informed of all the latest developments within the model yachting industry with our first rate quarterly magazine, Model Yachting.
 Additionally, membership in AMYA affords you access to a customized website that is the top source of model yachting information anywhere.

 Whether model yachting to you is a sport or a hobby, you will be among over 3,000 people who share your enthusiasm for this growing industry.
 Membership in the AMYA provides you with an opportunity to officially register your models in AMYA and internationally sanctioned classes.
 By officially registering your models, you will be eligible to sail in scheduled events and competitions around the nation and even worldwide.
 By joining the AMYA you are a part of the model yachting fraternity, linking you with people all over the globe.